peteroupc/peteroupc.github.io/random.md

     and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances, and
 - a statistical RNG implementation can use a PRNG algorithm mentioned as an example in the [**statistical RNGs**](#Statistical_RNGs) section.

 If existing solutions are inadequate, a programming language API could implement cryptographic and statistical RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.

-For instance, a C language API for such RNGs could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
-Any programming language API that implements such RNGs by filling a byte buffer ought to run in amortized linear time on the number of random bytes the API will generate.
+> **Example:** A C language API for such RNGs could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.

 Cryptographic and statistical RNG implementations&mdash;
 - should be reasonably fast for most applications, and
 - should be safe for concurrent use by multiple threads, whenever convenient.

 My document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) includes details on ten uniform random number methods; in my opinion, a new programming language's standard library ought to include those ten methods separately for cryptographic and for statistical RNGs.
-That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or discrete weighted distribution) or fall within a given range.
+That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or weighted distribution) or fall within a given range.

 <a id=Using_Random_Number_Generators></a>
 ## Using Random Number Generators